semantikon

 #### General interpreter

-In order to extract argument information, you can use the functions `parse_input_args` and `parse_output_args`. `parse_input_args` parses the input variables and return a dictionary with the variable names as keys and the variable information as values. `parse_output_args` parses the output variables and return a dictionary with the variable information as values if there is one output variable, or a list of dictionaries if it is a tuple.
+In order to extract argument information, you can use the functions `parse_input_args` and `parse_output_args`. `parse_input_args` parses the input variables and return a dictionary with the variable names as keys and the variable information as values. `parse_output_args` parses the output variables and returns a dictionary with the variable information if there is a single output variable, or a list of dictionaries if it is a tuple.

 Example: